Adrianne is an attorney with a passion for representing her primary client base: architects, engineers, and other design professionals.

 Not only a trusted counselor to many large and prestigious design firms, she also enjoys serving as a resource for smaller firms and young designers as they grow their businesses.

 Adrianne is a strategic litigation planner with a thorough understanding of the needs of her clients.
 That understanding includes the ability to educate clients about the process of litigation; to budget fees and expenses accurately; to assess client risk and exposure with precision; and to develop and execute sound resolution strategies designed to minimize that risk.

 Adrianne handled appeals that resulted in North Carolina decisions confirming the enforceability of limitation of liability clauses in design professional contracts and clarifying limitations on derivative claims by contractors against design professionals.

 Adrianne is also active in the City of Charlotte, presently serving as secretary on the executive committee of the board of directors of Envision Charlotte—a public private plus collaborative that leads Charlotte’s progress as a global Smart City through innovations that strengthen economic competitiveness, environmental sustainability and positive community impacts.
-She also serves on the board of the Sedgefield Neighborhood Association and the Sedgefield Middle School Transition Team.
+She also serves on the board of the Sedgefield Neighborhood Association.

 In 2018, Adrianne was recognized as one of the 50 Most Influential Women in the greater Charlotte area by the Mecklenburg Times.
 The annual list spotlights the important role women play in the greater Charlotte region and emphasizes community leadership and influence.